-The SENCo liaises closely with subject teachers, teaching assistants, the Directors of Learning, Learning and Behaviour Support Workers and the Senior Leadership Team.
+The SENCo liaises closely with subject teachers, teaching assistants, the Directors of Learning, Engagement Support Workers, the wider pastoral team and the Senior Leadership Team.

-4.2 PARENTS / CARERS
+4.2 PARENTS AND CARERS

-St Edward's School actively seeks to work closely with parents / carers and values the contributions they make.
+St Edward's School actively seeks to work closely with parents and carers and values the contributions they make.

-- Parental views are recorded as part of the Annual Review procedures and at other meetings as required. - All parents are invited periodically to complete parental surveys. - Parents are actively encouraged to help their child in many ways, for example, hearing their child read and learning spellings. - Parents are encouraged to attend Parents' Evenings where their child's progress is discussed with subject teachers. - Effective communication is achieved through regular contact with home either through letters, emails, telephone calls or the student planner. - New parents can attend the Open Evening in the summer term prior to transfer.
-Prospective parents can also request an extra individual tour and meeting with key staff. - The School Offer is published on the website.
+- Parental views are recorded as part of the Annual Review procedures and at other meetings as required. - All parents and carers are invited periodically to complete parental surveys. - Parents and carers are actively encouraged to help their child in many ways, for example, hearing their child read and learning spellings. - Parents are encouraged to attend Parents' Evenings where their child's progress is discussed with subject specialists. - Effective communication is achieved through regular contact with home either through meetings, letters, emails and telephone calls or the student planner. - New parents can attend the Open Evening in the summer term prior to transfer.
+Prospective parents and carers can also request an extra individual tour and meeting with key staff. - The School Offer is published on the website.